-Bowser proposes more local funding to support troubled crime lab
+D.C. mayor proposes more local funding to support troubled crime lab

 In the latest sign of the District’s growing dependence on outside entities to process key evidence, the U.S. attorney for D.C., Matthew M. Graves, announced on Monday that the U.S. Drug Enforcement Administration will perform drug testing for evidence submitted by city prosecutors.
 The change came months after Anthony Crispino, interim director of the Department of Forensic Sciences, testified at a city council hearing that a contract to outsource forensic chemistry work was “on hold.”

 At a budget oversight hearing on Thursday, Crispino told council members that the proposed 2023 fiscal year funding would be enough to support ongoing work toward reaccreditation.
-The city’s contribution to the lab would increase nearly 9 percent from $28.4 million in fiscal 2022 to $30.9 million in fiscal 2023.
+The city’s contribution to the lab would increase nearly 9 percent, from $28.4 million in fiscal 2022 to $30.9 million in fiscal 2023.

 “DFS has dedicated itself to the reforms in quality assurance processes necessary to obtain reaccreditation while continuing to deliver on our mission,” he said.
 “Funding levels provided will continue to support our current productivity levels.”